Andrew Yang accuses Democratic Party of 'patronizing' Americans ahead of DNC speech

 AOC'S IDEA TO SAVE USPS: 'PROGRESSIVE PEN PAL PROGRAM'

+But Yang did say that some of the party's problems relating to working class voters are mitigated by having former Vice President Joe Biden as the Democrats' presidential nominee.

+“I think the concern is alleviated in large part by who Joe Biden is," Yang noted.
+"Joe Biden comes across as the guy he is.
+He grew up in Scranton and has lived a life that many, many Americans can relate to.”

-Yang also weighed in on Rep. Alexandria Ocasio-Cortez, D-N.Y., who nominated Sen. Bernie Sanders, I-Vt., during her Tuesday night speech even though it was clear that nominee Joe Biden would receive the most delegates.
+Yang also weighed in on Rep. Alexandria Ocasio-Cortez, D-N.Y., who nominated Sen. Bernie Sanders, I-Vt., during her Tuesday night speech.
+The populist senator was the running up to Biden in the Democratic nomination race.

 “She was asked to nominate Bernie, which I thought she did very effectively, but I thought that was a misuse of AOC," Yang told The Washington Post.
 "She is one of the people who can cut through this medium and deliver a message very powerfully, so I feel like the DNC just missed one on that."